ari-hacks/terraform-study-guide/Objective 5/modules.md

 - variables are parameters for modules
 - variables allow us to customize modules without changing the source code and they allow for modules to be shared between different configurations.
-- root module variables can be set with CLI and environment variables
+- root module variables can be set with CLI and environment variables.
 - When declaring variables in child modules, the calling module should pass values in the module block.
 - **Declaring a variable:**
 - variable names have to be unique per module